dekuNukem/duckyPad/getting_started.md

 ![Alt text](resources/pics/key_scripts.png)

-* It helps to take a look at those examples before writing your own
+* Might be helpful to take a look at the [sample profiles](https://github.com/dekuNukem/duckypad/raw/master/sample_profiles.zip) before writing your own

 * The screen will only display the **first 7 characters** of the key name, so keep it short!

-* You can leave gaps in the key numbering (such as only defining key 1, 2, 6, 12, 15, etc)

 ### Step 3: Optional Parameters